datastaxdevs/workshop-nosqlbench/README.md

 - What are the prerequisites (for me / my compuer) ?

 > This workshop is aimed at data architects, solution architects or anybody who
-> wants to get serious about measuring the performance of their architecture.
+> wants to get serious about measuring the performance of their data-intensive system.
 > You should know what a database is, and have a general understanding of the
 > challenges coming with communicating over a network.